Minds On

 Simcoe wanted to create a more “superior, happy, and polished” society that followed his ideals.
 Therefore, Simcoe aimed to not only attract immigrants, but also renew the empire and set an example to win back Americans into the British camp.
 He encouraged settlement in Upper Canada by offering free land to anyone who would:

-- Swear allegiance and loyalty to Britain
+- swear allegiance and loyalty to Britain

-- Serve Upper Canada in the event of a war
+- serve Upper Canada in the event of a war

-- Farm the land
+- farm the land

 Simcoe used a series of troops to build roads, which he named “Corduroy roads.”
 He also established York as the capital of Upper Canada.
 York became the new capital because Simcoe saw it as a better location for trade and travel due to its proximity to the St. Lawrence River.
 The location was also further away from the United States in the event a conflict arose.
-Simcoe was also well known for putting limits on slavery by introducing the Anti-Slavery Act in 1793.
-This was to prevent further introduction of slaves.
+Simcoe was also well known for putting limits on enslavement by introducing the Anti-Slavery Act in 1793.
+This was to prevent further introduction of enslaved people.

 The following map shows where York was located.